Skip to main content

 cd cartesia-python

-CARTESIA_API_KEY=YOUR_KEY python3 examples/examples.py tts_websocket_continuations
+CARTESIA_API_KEY=YOUR_KEY uv run examples/examples.py tts_websocket_continuations